Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud/features.md

 - **Sitecore Tools**
   There is also a new tools dashboard.
 It is similar to the Sitecore Launchpad, with a refreshed modern design and some additional features.
 From here, users can quickly navigate and launch Pages and other tools.
 - **Sitecore Sites**
-  The Sites tab is for multi-site management, where you can manage sites and create sites based on templates that we provide to customers to get them started quickly.
-It's basically an SXA site scaffolding feature where we're generating a default site for them based on a set of predefined configurations.
+  The Sites tab is for multi-site management, where you can manage sites and create sites based on templates that XM Cloud provides for getting started quickly.
+It's basically an SXA site scaffolding feature where Sitecore XM Cloud generates a default site based on a set of predefined configurations.
 - **Sitecore Explorer**
   A new Explorer feature that allows customers to quickly see all the different sites that they have on a CM instance and then from that site they get to see the hierarchy and structure of their pages.
 From there, they can drill into the Pages application or they can do some high level administration on a site or a page level.
 - **Sitecore Components**